Prosp3r0/appstoreautosignin/README.md

 # About

 This tweek works for batch sign in Apple IDs on a iOS device.
-(Only tested on jailbreaked iOS 9.3.3)
+(Only tested on jailbroken iOS 9.3.3)

 # Compile Dependency